-Your generous donation will help us continue our mission of genealogy Education, records Preservation, and Support of the Genealogy Division of the Dallas Public Library, plus our current special effort to raise funds in support of The Cathy Nelson Hartman Portal to Texas History Endowment.
+Your generous donation will help us continue our mission of genealogy Education, records Preservation, and Support of the Genealogy Division of the Dallas Public Library, plus our current special effort to raise funds to digitize our Quarterly publications published from 1955 to 1994.

 - Each monthly general meeting (September through May) includes an educational presentation focused on genealogy, history or a related topic.
 These meetings are free and open to the general public.

 - We also have several special interest groups that meet on a variety of topics throughout the month.
 These meetings are also free and open to the general public.

 - We host three seminars throughout the year featuring nationally known speakers who are experts in their respective areas.
 While there is a fee associated with these events we attempt to keep the cost low and the value to participants high.